Didier Sornette: The Global Earthquake Forecasting System

-These precursory signals are intermittent and seem not to occur systematically before every major earthquake.
-Researchers have not been able to explain and exploit them satisfactorily, but never together.

-Unfortunately, there is no worldwide repository for such data, and those databases are most often under-exploited using too simplistic analyses, or neglecting cross-correlations among them (most often because such data are acquired and possessed by distinct and competing institutions).
-The GEFS stands as a revolutionary initiative with the following goals: (i) initiate collaborations with many datacenters across the world to unify competences; (ii) propose a collaborative platform (InnovWiki, developed at ETH Zürich) to develop a mega repository of data and tools of analysis; (iii) develop and test rigorously real-time, high-dimension multivariate algorithms to predict earthquakes (location, time and magnitude) using all available data.

 Endo-exo dynamics of social collective behaviours

 In 2004, Sornette used Amazon.com sales data to create a mathematical model for predicting bestseller potential based on very early sales results.
 This was further developed to characterise the dynamics of success of YouTube videos.
 This provides a general framework to analyse precursory and aftershock properties of shocks and ruptures in finance, material rupture, earthquakes, amazon.com sales: his work has documented ubiquitous power laws similar to the Omori law in seismology that allow one to distinguish between external shocks and endogenous self-organization.

 Logistic function, logistic equations and extensions

 With collaborators, Sornette has extensively contributed to the application and generalisation of the logistic function (and equation).
 Applications include tests of chaos of the discrete logistic map, an endo-exo approach to the classification of diseases, the introduction of delayed feedback of population on the carrying capacity to capture punctuated evolution, symbiosis, deterministic dynamical models of regime switching between conventions and business cycles in economic systems, the modelling of periodically collapsing bubbles, interactions between several species via the mutual dependences on their carrying capacities.

 Another application is a methodology to determine the fundamental value of firms in the social networking sector, such as Facebook, Groupon, LinkedIn Corp., Pandora Media Inc, Twitter, Zynga and more recently the question of what justifies the skyrocketing values of the unicorn (finance) companies.
 The key idea proposed by Cauwels and Sornette is that revenues and profits of a social-networking firm are inherently linked to its user basis through a direct channel that has no equivalent in other sectors; the growth of the number of users can be calibrated with standard logistic growth models and allows for reliable extrapolations of the size of the business at long time horizons.
 With their PhD student, they have applied this methodology to the valuation of Zynga before its IPO and have shown its value by presenting ex-ante forecasts leading to a successful trading strategy.
 A recent application to the boom of so-called "unicorns", name given to the start-ups that are valued over $1 billion, such as Spotify's and Snapchat, are found in this master thesis.